Welcome Pre-Health Class of 2018

 Schedule an Appointment with a Career Counselor

 Schedule an appointment with one of our amazing career counselors at the Career Center.
 You can also stop by during their drop-in hours from 2-5pm on Monday, Wednesday, and Thursday.
 They can help you choose a major, prepare for interviews, look for a job or career, find contacts for networking, apply to grad school, and build a strong resume and cover letter.
 If you want to graduate with experience, an impeccable resume and a plan, a Career Counselor will be of great service.
-Additionally, you may contact Juan Ramos (email@example.com), the Pre-Health Intern for additional help with Pre-Health-related questions.
+Additionally, you may contact Monique Bourque, the Director of Health Professions Advising and Student Fellowships (email@example.com) for additional help with Pre-Health-related questions.

 - Step 5